AliceO2Group/QualityControl/doc/Advanced.md

 ```
 Using it for Aggregators is discouraged, as the information on which exact Check failed is lost or at least obfuscated.

+Also, make sure that the configuration file includes the Bookkeeping URL.

 Check results are converted into Flags, which are documented in [O2/DataFormats/QualityControl](https://github.com/AliceO2Group/AliceO2/tree/dev/DataFormats/QualityControl).
 Information about the object validity is preserved, which allows for time-based flagging of good/bad data.